 Supervisory Development Program

-These 3-hour workshops are just what your supervisors/lead people need to help them develop the skills they need to succeed on the job.
+These 3-hour workshops are just what your front-line leaders need to help them develop the skills they need to succeed on the job.
 Delivered in bite-sized chunks, these workshops highlight critical skills that make a difference without taking your staff away from their jobs for an entire day.

 Facilitator: A national presenter, Dr. Tina Brush has over 30 years of consulting and training experience and has worked with organizations throughout the Midwest and Southeast as well as overseas.
-Her book on supervision has been used overseas as well here at home.
+Her book on supervision has been used overseas as well here in the states.

 Workshop 1: Becoming the Boss: Making the Transition.
 Moving into a supervisory/lead position is challenging but there are things you can do to ease the transition.
 In this workshop you will learn how to: